Why contributing to a TFSA is a good resolution

 Because of the long-time horizon, young people could well put nothing but equities into their TFSAs.
 And to do so from the get-go, they should far outstrip the performance of the sadly all-too-common default option of parking TFSA funds in guaranteed investment certificates (GICs) paying “almost nothing” relative to inflation.

-An 18-year-old in 2023 has a good 46 years until the traditional age of retirement at 65.
+An 18-year-old has a good 45-plus years until the traditional age of retirement at 65.
 Also keep in mind that unlike RRSPs, they can keep contributing to TFSAs well into their 90s or 100s, if they live that long.
 I knew one lady who contributed to TFSA past the age of 100!
 Anyone near retirement could ratchet it down to a conservative asset allocation exchange traded fund (ETF), like VBAL, ZBAL or XBAL.
 These cover the world of stocks and bonds in Canadian dollars in a traditional 60/40 asset mix of stocks to bonds.
 (Try the MoneySense ETF Finder tool.)

 Try to avoid putting U.S.-based dividend-paying stocks or ETFs in the TFSA.
 Instead, put those into your RRSP or your registered retirement income fund (RRIF).
 Canadian dividends and interest belong in TFSAs, as do speculative U.S. or foreign stocks that don’t pay dividends.

-What about the perennial question of which to fund first: TFSA or RRSP?
+Watch: 4 things to consider before putting your money in a TFSA or RRSPWhat about the perennial question of which to fund first: TFSA or RRSP?
 My short answer is to do both.
 But if you really must choose between the two, I’d pick the TFSA in most situations.
 Certainly, young people in a low-tax bracket—and older folk who are in danger of seeing OAS or GIS benefits clawed back—should prioritize the TFSA.

 But that doesn’t mean young people should avoid RRSPs.
 Matthew Ardrey, wealth advisor with Toronto-based TriDelta Financial, told me in an email that when he talks to younger friends and colleagues, “They feel that the best way to save is through the TFSA and the RRSP is nothing but a ‘tax trap.’
 I am here to say that, though the RRSP does generate taxable income for you upon withdrawal, it is certainly not the trap that some make out to be.”